 Supervisors are required to assess the hazards of each job and determine what PPE is necessary on the job.
-They must document the hazard assessment for PPE and complete a written certification that includes the name of the site, address, person certifying, and date.
-This must be done when the job starts and whenever there are any changes in conditions, tools, or processes using the Hazard Assessment Certification form.
+They must document the hazard assessment for PPE and complete a written certification that includes the name of the site, address, person certifying and date.
+This must be done when the job starts and whenever there are any changes in conditions, tools or processes.
+See the Hazard Assessment Certification form.
 A copy of the certification will be furnished to the employee.

-- Employees are required to wear PPE as instructed by their supervisor to perform their work safely. - All required PPE will be furnished to employees at no cost. - Employees must maintain PPE in clean working condition according to the manufacturer's instructions, test PPE before each use, and request new PPE as needed. - The supervisor must ensure that appropriate PPE is available to employees, that they are trained in its use and care, and that PPE requirements are enforced.
+- Employees are required to wear PPE as instructed by their supervisor to safely perform their work. - All required PPE will be furnished employees at no cost to them. - Employees are required to maintain PPE in clean working condition according to manufacturer's instructions, test PPE before each use, and to request new PPE as needed. - It is the supervisor's duty to ensure that appropriate PPE is available to employees, they are trained in its use and care, and that PPE requirements are enforced.